embedded-office/canopen-stack/README.md

 **General**

-- Usable with or without an real-time operating system (RTOS)
+- Usable with or without a real-time operating system (RTOS)
 - Software timer management

 **CiA 301 - CANopen application layer and communication profile**